pcdavies/DockerBasics/workshops/docker/Linux200.md

 In this step we will connect into the database container and run a script to create the AlphaOfficeDB and then create the database user and populate the Product Catalog tables.

-- Type:
+- **Type** the following:

 ```
 docker exec -it mysql bash
 ```

-Once into the container you will see a prompt which includes the hostname you set in the docker run command.

-Run the following commands to verify your /dbfiles directory is writable:
+Once into the container you will see a prompt which includes the hostname you set in the docker run command. **Run the following commands** to verify your /dbfiles directory is writable:

 ```
 cd /dbfiles
 touch xxx